-Table 1 Definitions and objectives of the WEO-2019 scenarios
+Table 1 Definitions and objectives of the WEO-2020 scenarios

-Current Policies Scenario Stated Policies Scenario Sustainable Development Scenario Africa Case Definitions Government policies that had been enacted or adopted by mid-2019 continue unchanged.
-Existing policies and recently announced commitments and plans, including those yet to be formally adopted, are implemented in a cautious manner.
+Stated Policies Scenario Sustainable Development Scenario Delayed Recovery Scenario Definitions Existing policies and recently announced commitments and plans, including those yet to be formally adopted, are implemented in a cautious manner.
 An integrated scenario specifying a pathway aiming at: ensuring universal access to affordable, reliable, sustainable and modern energy services by 2030 (SDG 7); substantially reducing air pollution (SDG 3.9); and taking effective action to combat climate change (SDG 13).
-It examines how to provide universal access to clean, affordable energy and how the energy sector can foster economic growth, in line with the Agenda 2063 that was adopted by African Union governments in 2015.
-Objectives To provide a baseline that shows how energy markets would evolve if underlying trends in energy demand and supply are not changed.
-To provide a benchmark to assess the potential achievements (and limitations) of recent developments in energy and climate policy.
-To demonstrate a plausible path to concurrently achieve universal energy access, set a path towards meeting the objectives of the Paris Agreement on climate change and significantly reduce air pollution Outlines the implications for the energy sector of countries across the continent realising their ambitions for accelerated economic growth and universal access to energy.
+A scenario where the pandemic lasts longer and the economic recovery is consequently weaker than in STEPS.
+Objectives To provide a benchmark to assess the potential achievements (and limitations) of recent developments in energy and climate policy.
+To demonstrate a plausible path to concurrently achieve universal energy access, set a path towards meeting the objectives of the Paris Agreement on climate change and significantly reduce air pollution.
+To explore the wide uncertainties raised by the global pandemic of Covid-19.